websanco/liferay-learn/docs/commerce/2.x/en/store-administration/currencies/understanding-the-currency-hierarchy.md

-# Understanding the Currencies Hierarchy
+# Understanding the Currency Hierarchy

 Liferay Commerce supports the use of multiple currencies and implements a hierarchy to govern currency settings across store Catalogs, Price Lists, and Channels.